 Jules Verne has always been considered as an author ahead of the times and this book in particular shows you exactly why.
 Even though the book may at times seem implausible the fact remains that Verne did manage to get some of the information right from the overall cost of such a trip to some of the effects that a traveler may face when traveling to the moon.
 This is Verne at his creative best and one of the reasons why so many of his novels are still ranked among the top 10 of Jules Verne books.

-From the earth to the moon.
+the earth to the moon.
 Jules Verne has always been considered as an author ahead of the times and this book in particular shows you exactly why.
 Even though the book may at times seem implausible the fact remains that Verne did manage to get some of the information right from the overall cost of such a trip to some of the effects that a traveler may face when traveling to the moon.
-This is Verne at his creative best and one of the reasons why so many of his novels are still ranked so highly.
+This is Verne at his creative best and one of the reasons why so many of his novels are still ranked

 PLOT